Betty Wilson: Cricket career

-Test centuries
+Test match centuries

 Honours

 In 1985, Wilson became the first woman cricketer to be inducted into the Australian Sporting Hall of Fame.
 In 1985–86, the Under-21 National Women's Cricket Championship was renamed the Betty Wilson Shield.
 In 1996–97, the age group was changed to Under-19.

 In 2015, Wilson was inducted into the ICC Cricket Hall of Fame.

 In 2017, Wilson was inducted into the Australian Cricket Hall of Fame.
 The Betty Wilson Young Player of the Year award was inaugurated at the 2017 Allan Border Medal Ceremony, to recognise a female cricketer who, prior to 5 December 2015, was aged under 25 and had played 10 or fewer matches.